 Sorby has a well-established research program in spatial visualization.
 She received her first grant to develop a course and materials for helping engineering students, particularly women, develop their spatial skills.
 She received numberous follow-up grants to further her work in developing and assessing spatial skills.
 Her spatial skills curriculum has been adopted by nearly 30 engineering programs across the nation.

 - Recognition at the 2020 ABET Awards program in the fall of 2021

 - $10,000 cash prize

 - Recipient and their work will be featured on the award page, recognized in a press release, ABET news announcement and ABET social media pages.

 The Nomination Kit

 The Claire L. Felbinger Award for Diversity and Inclusion, like all other ABET Awards, is given to a nominee selected by his or her peers.
-To learn more about the process and criteria involved, or to nominate one of your peers, download and review the nomination kit below.
-The deadline for nominations is April 20th, and only complete nominations with references will be accepted.
+To learn more about the process and criteria involved, or to nominate one of your peers, review our nomination kit.
+The deadline for nominations is April 20, and only complete nominations with references will be accepted.